ProviderID Workflow

 Step 1 — Check for an existing matching Node

-The reconciler computes both the legacy and new ProviderID values for this
+The reconciler computes the ProviderID (metal3://<namespace>/<bmh-name>/<m3m-name>)

-except wait for CAPI to set Machine.status.nodeRef.
+done except wait for CAPI to set Machine.status.nodeRef.

-The two IDs are derived as follows:
+The ProviderID is derived as follows:

 - The BMH name comes from the